The Escalating Risk of Ransomware: What Businesses Need to Know

 Many assume that ransomware infections result primarily from complex hacking techniques or zero-day exploits.
 While these do occur, the most common cause of ransomware infections is far simpler: phishing emails.
 These deceptive messages are crafted to trick recipients into clicking malicious links or opening infected attachments.
 Once a user interacts with the bait, the ransomware can install itself on the system, often without triggering security alerts.

 Phishing succeeds because it targets human behavior rather than technical weaknesses.
 Attackers use psychological manipulation—urgency, fear, curiosity—to prompt users into taking actions they otherwise wouldn’t.
 Despite years of awareness campaigns, phishing remains highly effective.
-Actually, according to various industry reports, email-borne threats account for the large majority of initial access in ransomware incidents.
+In fact, according to various industry reports, email-borne threats account for the large majority of initial access in ransomware incidents.

-Other common vectors include unsecured remote desktop procedure (RDP) connections and the exploitation of software vulnerabilities, particularly in systems that have not been updated with the latest security patches.
+Other common vectors include unsecured remote desktop protocol (RDP) connections and the exploitation of software vulnerabilities, particularly in systems that have not been updated with the latest security patches.
 But, phishing continues to top the list due to its low cost and high success rate for attackers.

 Building Multi-Layered Defenses